MarcoIeni/release-plz/website/docs/faq.md

 # FAQ

-## Which packages does release-plz publishes?
+## What packages does release-plz publish?

 Release-plz publishes all packages, except: